oopsmails/general-info/General/vscode-usage.md

 Mosh Hamedani, 6 Essential VSCode Extensions for Angular Developers

-- right click (can be multiple files, e.g, html, scss, ts), *Move Typescript* option
+- right click (can be multiple files, e.g, html, scss, ts), _Move Typescript_ option
 - then input target path

 ### Typescript Hero

 - ctrl + alt + o, will organize imports and format codes.

+### Prettier

+- install

+vs code, install extension

+On VScode go to Settings > Text Editor > Formatting

+Then check the Format On Save checkbox.

+another, Select Configure Default Formatter...
+Select Prettier - Code formatter

+- How to configure code formatters Beautify, Prettier, per project in VS Code

+Just use workspace settings, in VS Code you have User settings that are used for every project, and Workspace settings (saved in .vscode/settings.json in the project folder) that are specific to that project.

+If you want to share workspace settings with others you can commit .vscode/settings.json.

+You can edit both settings directly on the .json files, or through the VS Code settings editor (Files->Preferences->Settings).